P

 The Inflation Reduction Act of 2022 created the largest set of clean-energy and energy-efficiency tax credits in American history, with direct upside for residential and commercial contractors, homeowners, and small businesses.
 Three years on, the legislative landscape has shifted significantly: the One Big Beautiful Bill signed into law July 4, 2025 phased out most of the IRA's contractor-relevant credits before they were originally set to end in 2032.

-This guide covers the legislative timeline, the four credits with hard end dates contractors and homeowners need to know about, the separate HVAC refrigerant compliance rule taking effect January 1, 2026, and the practical action items for both contractors and customers ahead of the deadlines.
+This guide covers the legislative timeline, the four credits with hard end dates contractors and homeowners need to know about, the separate HVAC refrigerant compliance rule that reshaped new-equipment installs, and the practical action items for both contractors and customers ahead of the deadlines.

 The IRA and the OBBB Timeline